 Configure copy options before your Teams migration.

-Migrate channels between teams
+Migrate public and private channels between tenants and teams

 Select which channels you want to migrate, and only bring the ones you need to.